photo of the Sixth Street Viaduct Replacement HNTB

 Established in 1960, the OCEA honors the year’s project that best illustrates superior civil engineering skills and represents a significant contribution to civil engineering progress and society.

-The OCEA winner announcement is a hallmark of the annual ASCE OPAL Gala.
-However, Hurricane Milton canceled this year’s event – scheduled for Oct.
-8 during the ASCE 2024 Convention in Tampa, Florida.
-There are still plans for a gala makeup date to be announced soon.
+The OCEA winner announcement is a hallmark of the annual ASCE OPAL Gala, now scheduled for Jan.
+16 in San Diego after Hurricane Milton forced the cancelation of the original event at the ASCE 2024 Convention in Tampa, Florida.

 In the meantime, ASCE salutes the Sixth Street Viaduct Replacement’s remarkable achievements.
 It is the largest, most complex bridge project in Los Angeles history.